Last Updated: 30/07/2020 at 11:43

 What’s happening in Scotland?

-The First Minister has stressed that the lifting of these restrictions doesn't mean that lockdown is now over and that people should still try and stay home as much as possible.
+The First Minister has stressed that the lifting of these restrictions doesn't mean that lockdown is now over.
+Rather, it's being gradually eased.

-Remember, if you have symptoms of coronavirus, are shielding or have been asked to self isolate by a contact tracer (because you've come into contact with someone with coronavirus) you should self isolate as per NHS Inform advice.
+Remember, if you have symptoms of coronavirus or have been asked to self-isolate by a contact tracer (because you've come into contact with someone with coronavirus) you should self-isolate as per NHS Inform advice.

 Meeting others outdoors

-You can now meet up outdoors with people from one other household in groups of no more than eight in a park or a garden.
-You should do the following while meeting members of another household:
+You can now meet up outdoors with people from up to four other households in groups of no more than fifteen in a park or a garden (if you are shielding, this advice only applies from July 24th onwards).
+You should do the following while meeting members of other households:

-- Stay at least two meters apart from people who don't live in your household;
+- Stay at least two meters apart from people who don't live in your household (unless you're aged 11 or under - see additional information below);

 - Avoid touching the same surfaces as people from another household (e.g sharing cutlery, plates, cups etc.);

-- Meet people from only one other household per day;
+- Meet people from only four other households per day;

 - Continue to practice good hygiene and wash your hands as soon as you get home.